NimbleSM/NimbleSM/README.md

 ## BVH & VT

 This combination will be publicly released in the near future.
-It combines a novel geometric search library with the [VT runtime tasking library](https://github.com/DARMA-tasking/vt) for C++, built for general scientific applications.
+It combines a novel geometric search library, BVH, with the [VT runtime tasking library](https://github.com/DARMA-tasking/vt) for C++, built for general scientific applications.